vitali-ausianik/tasks-runner/README.md

 # Tasks Runner [![Build Status](https://travis-ci.org/vitali-ausianik/tasks-runner.svg?branch=master)](https://travis-ci.org/vitali-ausianik/tasks-runner)
 Could resolve following issues:

-1. schedule task to be executed at specified time
+1. Schedule task to be executed at specified time
-2. schedule task to be executed with specified period
+2. Schedule task to be executed with specified period
-3. schedule tasks within specified group to be executed one by one in order like it was scheduled
+3. Schedule tasks within specified group to be executed one by one in order like it was scheduled
+4. Graceful shutdown.
+All started runners will have 30 seconds to finish its current tasks in case of shutdown.

 # Installation
 ```